We sat on my sofa eating penne al tonno seasoned with lots of chili powder, chatting about what each has been up to lately.

 It can feel very lonely (and intimidating) to try to manage this situation on your own; dating is still a taboo topic for many families in India, and if you ask you friends for advice, they just say, “Bro, it’s okay, your profile is fine!”
 But that’s not helpful.

-If this situation (and Yogesh’s story) resemble your own, I invite you to book a free Dating Breakthrough Call with me.
+If this situation (and Yogesh’s story) resemble your own, I invite you to book a free Introductory Matchmaking Call with me.

 These are private, one-on-one conversations held on Zoom to analyse your specific situation and understand how you can start matching with the right women.